kaminar1e/task-link-shortener/README.md

 ## Documentation

-To see all endpoints in Swagger, go to http://your-ip-addr:your-port/docs
+To see all endpoints in Swagger, run project locally and go to http://your-ip-addr:your-port/docs